 Corporate Finance, Investments, and Financial Markets and Institutions

 Another area of finance is investments.
-Within a business, particularly a large business, the firm may invest in assets ranging from short-term securities to long-term securities like stocks and bonds.
-The business invests for the same reason individuals invest—to earn a return.
+Within a business, usually a larger business, the firm may invest in assets ranging from short-term securities to long-term securities like stocks and bonds.

-Companies invest in both financial assets such as stocks of other firms and in physical assets such as buying a new building or new equipment.
+Companies can invest in financial assets such as stocks of other firms, or physical assets such as buildings or new equipment.

 Financial Markets and Institutions

-The financial institutions work hand in hand with the financial markets.
+Financial institutions such as banks, investment companies, and brokerages work in the financial markets.
 Financial institutions generally act as intermediaries that help make transfers of funds between businesses and savers (working as a broker or agent for the trade).
-For example, an individual might deposit money into a savings account.
-Then, the financial institution would take that money and loan it out to a business.